 In the bundle, you will get access to Divi theme, Divi page builder, Extra theme, Bloom popup builder, and Monarch social media plugin.

 Go to the official Divi website or check out this video below to learn more about Divi Builder:

-Build a Website From Scratch using Website Builders
+Building a Website From Scratch using Website Builders (Wix, Squarespace and others)

 Website builders are another tools that allow you to design and build websites without any coding.